-If you are interested in acquiring oil and gas royalty payments, then you’ll need to know how you can get them.
-Oil and gas royalties are payments that a person or entity will receive if they own the mineral rights or assist in the extraction process of a piece of land that produces and sells valuable minerals.
-In this article, we will explain the two main kinds of oil and gas royalties and how you can add them to your portfolio.
+Are you interested in acquiring oil and gas royalty payments?
+Then you’ll need to know how you can get them.
+Oil and gas royalties are payments that a person or entity will receive.
+They will receive it if they own the mineral rights.
+Another way is if they assist in the extraction process of a piece of land.
+This land produces and sells valuable minerals.
+In this article, we will explain the two main kinds of oil and gas royalties.
+Additionally, learn how you can add them to your portfolio.

 Royalties from Mineral Rights vs. Overriding Royalty Interests

 There are two main kinds of oil and gas royalties: producing mineral rights and overriding royalty interests.
 The important difference to know between the two is that mineral rights ownership involves actually owning the subsurface of the land producing oil and gas, whereas overriding royalty interests are paid to people or entities that help produce the oil or gas itself.

 How to Get Mineral Rights for Oil and Gas Royalties

 There are three ways in which you can own mineral rights.
 You can buy mineral rights, inherit mineral rights, or receive them as a gift.
 If you purchase a plot of land in a fee simple estate, that means that you own your mineral (subsurface) rights in addition to your surface rights on which you can build.
 In some states, you may purchase the surface rights of a piece of land while another person or entity may already own the mineral rights below.